 CELPIP Writing Sample Questions With Answers

-Writing Task 1 and Task 2 prompts with answers, plus the phrases and structure you can reuse on exam day.
+Writing Task 1 and Task 2 prompts with ready-to-study answers, reusable phrases, paragraph plans, and common mistakes to avoid.

 A simple plan you can follow